datacamp/careerhub-data/Speed Dating/README.md

+# Speed Dating Service Data

+## Project Brief

+Following a recent speed dating event, your events team received complaints from customers that they had to spend too much time talking to people who were clearly never going to be a match for them.
+Overall the event was a success and they would like to run it again, but are interested in whether they could predict ahead of time who the most likely matches would be.
+If they could be over 70% confident that someone is a match, they would match them at the start of the event.
+They would like to know, based on this criteria, what proportion of attendees might be correctly pre-matched.

+## Data

 Data gathered from participants in speed dating events, including demographic information, ratings of dating partners, decision whether to see partner again, and more.

-### Data Dictionary:

 * gender: Gender of self
 * age: Age of self